-Perhaps you think he didn't quite manage it.
+Perhaps you think Jesus didn't quite manage it.

-Perhaps you think you need to be a better person to receive it.
+Perhaps you think you need to be a better person to receive healing.

-Perhaps there is a ritual you need to engage in, a process you need to go through to be healed.
+Perhaps you think there is a ritual you need to engage in, a process you need to go through to be healed.